-The title lets you believe that I have found the miracle solution to take care of myself, but quite the opposite: I'm calling for help!
-You who are a parent breathless in the hectic pace of life, what are you doing to take care of yourself?
+The title leads you to believe that I've found the miracle solution to take care of myself, but it's quite the opposite: I'm calling for help!
+You who are a parent exhausted by the hectic pace of life, what do you do to take care of yourself?

-My problem, and that of many other parents, is that you never take the time to stop.
+My problem, and that of many other parents, is that we never take the time to stop.
 I would like it, me.
-My brain and my obligations don't give a damn!
-For many, the global pandemic that hit Quebec in 2020 brought a well-deserved breath of tranquility.
-For others, this pandemic was more about hitting a nail that was already pretty deep.
-Yes, a few days, even weeks, have been granted to us, but the burden of a busy schedule of two parents who have never stopped working with children isolated between four walls was not easy.
-Add school closures, distance school, quarantines, waiting for COVID tests because a runny nose, missed parties, bored friends ...
-In short, exhaustion was well there!
-As the virus slowly fades away and life seems to want to resume its normal course, my question is therefore justifiable.
+My brain and my obligations, they don't care!
+For many, the global pandemic that hit Quebec in 2020 provided a well-deserved breath of peace.
+For others, this pandemic has rather served to knock on a nail already quite sunk.
+Yes, a few days, even weeks, were granted to us but the weight of a busy schedule of two parents who never stopped working accompanied by children isolated between four walls was not easy.
+Add school closures, remote schooling, quarantines, waiting for COVID tests because a runny nose, missed parties, missed friends...
+In short, the exhaustion was well there!
+As the virus slowly fades and life seems to want to return to normal, my question is therefore justifiable.
 What are you doing to take care of yourself?
-What are you doing to relax?
+What do you do to relax?
 When do you allow yourself some solo time?

-Because in addition to learning to take care of yourself, you also have to learn to deal with the guilt that comes with it.
-Some people live well with it (a nod to my husband who leaves on a solo motorcycle without crying!), While others like me need to remember that we have the right.
-Yes, I have the right to go for an hour, half a day or for a weekend!
+Because in addition to learning to take care of yourself, you also have to learn to manage the guilt that goes with it.
+Some live well with that (wink at my husband who leaves on a solo motorcycle without crying!), while others like me need to remember that we have the right.
+Yes, I have the right to leave for an hour, half a day or for a weekend!
 I have the right to go alone, with my husband or a friend!
-I have the right, you have the right, we have the right, POINT.
-Easier to write than to do, I'm the first to be reminded of it, but it has to be a mantra that all parents recite to each other.
+I have the right, you have the right, we have the right, DOT.
+Easier said than done, I'm the first to be reminded, but it has to be a mantra that all parents recite to each other.
 So you?
 Do you allow it?
-Share with us your tips, your advice and, above all, your ideas, that we all benefit! 😍
+Share your tips, your advice and, above all, your ideas, so that we can all benefit from them! 😍